 In the meantime I got the filling together.

-Added all these goodies plus some sautéed onion & garlic to about 1.5 cups of ricotta.
+Added all these goodies plus some sautéed onion and garlic to about one and a half cups of ricotta.

 By this time the mushrooms should be all roasted and shriveled up.

 They lose a lot of water while roasting.
 If there is any excess water in the pan, drain it out before stuffing them.